gauravchakrabarty/gauravchakrabarty.github.io/index.md

 #### ESIIL Data Short Course on Earth Data Science (April 2024-May 2024)
 ##### Climate Code Challenge: Get started with open reproducible science!
 (API version)
 ##### [Bengaluru Time Series](/html/Bangalore_TimeSeries.html)
-In this project, minimum, maximum, and average temperature data in degrees Celsius from 1980-2023 are analyzed and finally, the Mean and Maximum annual temperature is plotted.
+In this project, minimum, maximum, and average temperature data in degrees Celsius from 1980 - 2023 were analyzed, and finally, the Mean and Maximum annual temperatures were plotted.
 Here is the plot of Annual Maximum Temperature <br>
 <img src="/img/Max.png" width="600" height="300">
 <br>
 ##### Vegetation Coding Challenge